 Schools Team

 The Sacramento County Public Health (SCPH) Schools Team provides public health guidance, support, and technical assistance to K-12 schools, pre-schools, and child care providers.
 SCPH has several programs with components that are geared towards schools, school-aged children, and/or their families.
 This page includes information and guidance to help school leaders and child care providers keep their communities healthy and safe.
-For additional statewide guidance and resources, visit the State of California Safe Schools for All Hub.
+For additional statewide guidance and resources, visit the California Department of Public Health Office of School Health.

-Public Health Guidance for Schools & Child Care Providers, 2023-24
+Public Health Guidance for Schools & Child Care Providers

 Disease Reporting